yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/authentication/oidc-authentication-aad.md

 #### Enable OIDC authentication

-To configure YugabyteDB Anywhere for OIDC, you need to be signed on as a superuser.
+To configure YugabyteDB Anywhere for OIDC, you need to be signed in as a superuser.
 You need your Azure application client ID, client secret, and tenant ID.

 To enable OIDC authentication in YugabyteDB Anywhere, do the following: